tilleul/apple2/applesoft/nfs/README.md

 # Summary
-1. [Use variables as placeholders for constant values](#1-use-variables-as-placeholders-for-constant-values)
+1. [Use variables as placeholders for constant values](#1-use-variables-as-placeholders-for-constant-values) Accessing a known value in a variable is faster than deciphering values in code.
-2. [Declare your most used variables first](#2-declare-your-most-used-variables-first)
+2. [Declare your most used variables first](#2-declare-your-most-used-variables-first) Create and/or reference the variables you're going to use the most as soon as possible
-3. (and many others) coming soon...
+4. (and many others) coming soon...

 # 1) Use variables as placeholders for constant values
 Let's consider a code like ``K=PEEK(49152)`` (this code gets the ASCII code of the last key pressed, plus 128 if the keyboard probe has not been reset and store it in variable ``K``).